Hamcha/tghandbook/README.md

 Build with `npm run build`

+Note: While in development mode some compile-time variables (e.g. the changelog data) will use a locally downloaded version (not up to date) to avoid making requests to GitHub API (as the quota is really low).

 ## License

 The project is licensed under ISC (SPDX identifier).
 Please see the LICENSE file for details.